 The directors are pleased to present their statement to the members together with the audited financial statements of 360 ONE Capital Pte.
-Ltd. (formerly known as IIFL Capital Pte.
-Ltd.) (the "Company") for the financial year ended 31 March 2024.
+Ltd. (the "Company") for the financial year ended 31 March 2025.

 Opinion of the directors

 In the opinion of the directors,